 Secured Funding.
-The company funds a significant amount of inventory on a secured basis, with external counterparties, as well as with affiliates, including repurchase agreements, securities loaned and other secured financings.
-As of December 2017 and December 2016, secured funding represented as "Collateralised financings" in the balance sheet was \$175.45 billion and \$148.19 billion, respectively.
+The company funds a significant amount of inventory on a secured basis, with external counterparties, as well as with affiliates.
+Secured funding includes collateralised financings in the balance sheet.

-The company may also pledge its inventory as collateral for securities borrowed under a securities lending agreement or as collateral for derivative transactions.
+The company may also pledge its inventory as collateral for securities borrowed under a securities lending agreement.
 The company also uses its own inventory to cover transactions in which the company or its clients have sold securities that have not yet been purchased.
 Secured funding is less sensitive to changes in Group Inc. and/or the company's credit quality than unsecured funding, due to the posting of collateral to lenders.
-Nonetheless, the company continually analyses the refinancing risk of its secured funding activities, taking into account trade maturity profiles, counterparty concentrations, collateral eligibility and counterparty rollover probabilities.
+Nonetheless, the company continually analyses the refinancing risk of its secured funding activities, taking into account trade tenors, maturity profiles, counterparty concentrations, collateral eligibility and counterparty rollover probabilities.
 The company seeks to mitigate its refinancing risk by executing term trades with staggered maturities, diversifying counterparties, raising excess secured funding, and pre-funding residual risk through the GCLA.